enTerbury/enTerbury.github.io/index.md

 ### public holidays

-one national holiday. set amount of minimum holidays per year for everybody, free to choose when to take. no differentiation between workday or weekday, day or night. slow progression towards a metric calendar.
+one national holiday. set amount of minimum holidays per year for everybody, free to choose when to take. no differentiation between workday or weekday, day or night. see calendar

 ### public places of worship